bijoumd78/FlexRP/README.md

     cmake ..
     make
     make install
-Add the installation directory to your machine search path and you will
+Add FlexRP installation directories to your machine search path and you are all set!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzOTc3NjI1MSwtMTM3MjQ5MzIzNyw5MD
+eyJoaXN0b3J5IjpbMTUxNjEwODMzNywtMTM3MjQ5MzIzNyw5MD
 E4MDI3MjRdfQ==
 -->